 Do you struggle with getting the life you want?
 Do you make the same resolutions every New Years Eve?
-Or perhaps you don't make resolutions because you never kept any you made?
+Or perhaps you don't make resolutions anymore because you never kept the ones you made before?

 It's a common problem, with many people going from year to year, wishing they could give up smoking, lose 3 stone, get a better job, move house or perhaps even leave a troubled marriage.

 So why is it that we often live lives in which we are unhappy, dissatisfied or simply unfulfilled and more importantly what can we do to change this?

 Sometimes we don't know what we want, we simply know we don't want what we have.
 On other occasions, we know exactly what we want but getting it seems impossible or involves too many difficult or scary steps.
 Then again, there are times when we make a great plan and start off well but somehow life gets in the way and we lose momentum.